qrti/hilPea/README.md

     peano2d(s, x+s*2*(a.x+b.x), y+s*2*(a.y+b.y),  a,  b)
 ```

-\- the blueprint has 9 points now
+\- the blueprint has 9 points for peano 2D curves
 \- iteration variable s has to start with powers of 3 for peano curves, it is divided by 3 in every iteration
-\- the correction factor is set to 2 because the 2D peano curve tiles occupy a 2 x 2 field
+\- the correction factor is set to 2 because 2D peano curve tiles occupy a 2 x 2 field

 ![Image](images/peano2d_1_3r.png)
 peano 2d, variation 0, iteration 1-3